Most interesting landmarks of Liberia

-Liberia has some of the largest remaining forests in Western Africa.
-These forests – such as the vast Sapo Forest – are refuges of many unique species of plants and animals.
+Liberia has some of the largest remaining forest in Western Africa.
+These forest – such as the vast Sapo Forest – are refuges of many unique species of plants and animals.
 Thus, an enormous tree belonging to Apodiscus genus and new species of coffee were discovered in Sapo forest in 2010.

 In some areas Liberia has beautiful, forest covered mountains, such as the 1440 m high Wuteve.
 Country has numerous waterfalls and some of the best known are: